Today is my 29th birthday.

 What actually happened was that I got a degree in journalism and started teaching fitness.

-Since then, a series of unforeseen events, saying yes to new opportunities and rolling with the flow of life has brought me to where I am today…sitting in the Miracle Mile, thinking that pre-breakfast mimosas sounds like a very civilized idea.
+Since then, a series of unforeseen events, saying yes to new opportunities and rolling with the flow of life has brought me to where I am today…sitting in SoCal, thinking that a pre-breakfast mimosa sounds like a very civilized idea.

-With that in mind, and in honor of turning 29, I wanted to share 29 things that I’ve learnt about healthy living and loving the skin you’re in.
+With that in mind, and in honor of turning 29, I wanted to share 29 things that I’ve learned about healthy living and loving the skin you’re in.

 And then I’d love to hear from you.